 For example, as you’re giving your preschooler a bath or changing your toddler’s nappy, you might name the parts of the body and talk about how wonderful the body is.
 Or perhaps you’re watching television with your primary school child and a couple on the show moves into the bedroom – you can talk about your values about intimacy and relationships.
 Or maybe you’re in the car with your 11-year-old and there’s a news story on the radio about abortion – this would be the perfect time to share your beliefs about unwanted pregnancies.

 By taking advantage of teaching opportunities, you can give your children little, easily digestible bits of information and let them know that you’re a family that talks about sexuality.

-How to talk the talk
+How to talk the talk about sexuality

 It’s not always easy for parents to talk with their children about sexuality, but there’s a three-part process that often makes everyone feel more comfortable and works for all ages: